jmstipanowich/DocAppointmentRepository/README.md

 - Remind people more frequently of their appointment whether by phone or text.
 The DayDifference columns and SMS_received columns showed strong relationships with "no-shows".
 The DayDifference column and SMS _received columns had high logistic regression importance, random forest feature importance, and permutation importance.
 Appointment reminders could help decrease the number of "no-show" appointments and increase memory potential of a scheduled appointment before the appointment takes place.

 ## Recommendations for Further Analysis

 - Consider gender more in future analyses.
 Gender had slight logistic regression importance, random forest feature importance, and permutation importance.

 - Procure a "no-show" analysis based on neighborhood.
 Some neighborhoods may have stronger correlations with "no-shows" than others.

+- Locate and utilize data on what kind of medicine each doctor's office specializes in.
+A doctor's office specialization could provide interesting information and possible trends for no-show appointments.

 ## For More Information